-Basel III implementation differs across jurisdictions in terms of timing and applicable rules.
+The implementation of Basel reforms differs across jurisdictions in terms of timing and applicable rules.
 This lack of uniformity among implemented rules may lead to an uneven playing field and to competition distortions.
-Moreover, the lack of regulatory coordination, with some countries bringing forward the application of Basel III requirements or increasing such requirements, could adversely affect a bank with global operations such as the Bank and could undermine its profitability.
+Moreover, the lack of regulatory coordination, with some countries bringing forward the application of Basel requirements or increasing such requirements, could adversely affect a bank with global operations such as the Bank and could undermine its profitability.

-There can be no assurance that the implementation of the above capital requirements will not adversely affect the Bank's ability to make "discretionary payments" or result in the cancellation of such payments (in whole or in part), or require the Bank to issue additional securities that qualify as regulatory capital, to liquidate assets, to curtail business or to take any other actions, any of which may have adverse effects on the Bank's business, financial condition and results of operations.
+There can be no assurance that the implementation of the above capital requirements will not adversely affect the Bank's ability to make "discretionary payments", including, but not limited to, the payment of Distributions on the Preferred Securities, or result in the cancellation of such payments (in whole or in part), or require the Bank to issue additional securities that qualify as regulatory capital, to liquidate assets, to curtail business or to take any other actions, any of which may have adverse effects on the Bank's business, financial condition and results of operations.
 Furthermore, increased capital requirements may negatively affect the Bank's return on equity and other financial performance indicators.